Paul's Personal Greeting (Romans series) Part 2 of 2

 Who are the called?
 Well, they are those who have heard.
 The Lord Jesus made it clear when He said, “My sheep hear My voice, and I know them, and they follow Me” (John 10:27).
 If you are following something or someone else, you haven’t heard Him, and you are not one of His sheep.
 The ones who hear and follow Him are the called ones.
 I never argue about election.
 For me, it’s as simple as this: He calls, and you answer.
 If you have answered, you are among the elect, one of “the called of Jesus Christ.”
 Paul assures the Roman Christians that they are called ones.

-7 To all that be in Rome, beloved of God, called to be saints: Grace to you and peace from God our Father, and the Lord Jesus Christ.
+that be in Rome, beloved of God, called to be saints: Grace to you and peace from God our Father, and the Lord Jesus Christ.

 The Letter is addressed to all believers in Rome, and not (as in other Epistles) to a single church or person.
 The final chapter of the letter indicates that there were several gatherings of believers in the city, and this salutation embraces them all.